 C. An employee shall have the right to remove a student from class when the employee deems such action necessary to maintain order or discipline.
 Removal at any level shall be for all or any portion of the balance of the school day or until the principal or designee and employee have conferred, whichever comes first: Provided, that except in emergency circumstances, the employee shall have first attempted one or more alternative forms of corrective action: Provided further, that in no event without the consent of the employee shall an excluded student be returned during the balance of that class or activity period or up to the following two (2) days as per RCW 28A.600.020 (2).

-D. The District Administrators will be responsible for dertermining instances where student behavior warrants suspension or expulsion from school.
+D. The District Administrators will be responsible for determining instances where student behavior warrants suspension or expulsion from school.
 Students who have been suspended or expelled from school shall be afforded an opportunity for a hearing and due process in accordance with federal and state laws and adopted Board policies.
 Such disruptions or distractions shall be carefully documented, specifying dates of occurrence and specific acts.
 Before re-admittance to class, there may be a signed agreement finalized between the principal and the employee specifying the future behavior expectations of the student and the specific support that the principal will be responsible for.

 E. Employees shall not be required to shoulder additional responsibilities or produce assignments beyond the normal planned responsibilities or assignments in cases where students are being disciplined because of problems not related to that employee.